uestla/Automatons/README.markdown

 means final.
 Empty transition target is written as a `-` symbol and multiple targets are joined with `|` (no whitespace again!).

-Now we save this file as 'automaton.txt'.
+Now we save this file as `automaton.txt`.
 Now let's take a look at the PHP code needed for this automaton to create:

 ```php